slackapi/node-slack-sdk/README.md

 ## Description

 This is a Slack client library for Node.js.
-It is intended to expose all of the functionality of [Slack's Real Time Messaging API](https://api.slack.com/rtm) while providing some common abstractions and generally making your life easier, if you want it to.
+It's intended to expose all of the functionality of [Slack's Real Time Messaging API](https://api.slack.com/rtm) while providing some common abstractions and generally making your life easier, if you want it to.

 This code has been built to support our [hubot-slack](https://github.com/slackhq/hubot-slack) adapter.
 Most other functionality isn't yet supported, and documentation is minimal, at best.